Fear Free Vet Visits

 Here are some steps that you can take at home prior to your visit:

 - The Fear-Free™ veterinary visit is best created with a multimodal approach that must involve the pet owner.
-The owner’s role in taking a pet to the veterinarian is the first and most important step.
-The owner should condition the pet to the carrier and to car rides long before the day of the veterinary visit.
-Cats should be allowed to use their carriers daily as a resting place so that the carrier is familiar and comfortable, rather than something associated with a frightening car ride.
+The owner’s role in taking their dog or cat to the veterinarian is the first and most important step.
+The owner should condition the pet to a carrier and car rides long before visiting their veterinarian.
+Cats fair best when they are allowed to use their carriers daily as a resting place.
+This helps to establish the carrier as both familiar and comfortable for the cat, rather than something associated with a frightening car ride.
 Take the carrier out of storage and leave it out in an area so the cat can get accustomed to seeing it in the everyday environment.

 - To keep the pet calm on the day of an appointment, pet owners can use products like Adaptil™ or Feliway® pheromones, calming nutraceuticals, and carrier covers.
 These products can be found at some of the pet boutiques and stores around town.
 Owners will need to remain calm themselves.
 They may find it helpful to play special calming music and use aromatherapy in the car.

-- Limit food before an appointment so treats are more effective during the exam.
+- Limit food before your appointment with your veterinarian, so treats are more effective during the exam.
 If the pet’s appointment is around its meal time, the pet owner should feed a smaller amount of the pet’s food (unless medically contraindicated).
 This is so the pet will respond better to food rewards at the veterinary hospital.
 You can also bring the pet’s favorite treats to the appointment.

 What the Animal Clinic of Billings can do to make the visit free of fear: